whq-xxh/RSVIS/README.md

 This project introduces a new setting in surgical image segmentation, termed **Referring Surgical Video Instrument Segmentation (RSVIS)**.
 RSVIS aims to automatically identify and segment the target surgical instruments from each video frame, referred by a given language expression, in a more natural and flexible way of human-computer interaction.

 Fig. 1.
-Comparison of (a) existing instrument segmentation task and (b) our referring surgical video instrument segmentation.
+Comparison of (a) existing instrument segmentation task and (b) our referring surgical video instrument segmentation (RSVIS).

 <img width="623" alt="1722049397169" src="https://github.com/user-attachments/assets/56ac8436-280e-4416-a46c-884d1d774669">